emyemmanuel/CS6367-TestPrioritizationTool/README.md

 # CS6367-TestPrioritizationTool
 Test Prioritization Tool
 The test prioritization tool enables optimization to select and prioritize tests for applications.
 The tool developed includes the total and additional test prioritization strategies.

+Dependecies:
+- ASM 5.0.3 for the compilation of JavaAgent.
+- JUnit version 4.11

 The example project on which the tool is tested